pikoglu/pikoglu.github.io/_pages/about.md

 ---

-## About Me

-I am a graduate student in the Mathematics, Vision, and Learning (MVA) Master's program at ENS Paris-Saclay, and I am also pursuing an engineering degree at École des Ponts ParisTech.
+## MVA Master's Focus

-My coursework at the MVA master's is focused on the following topics:
+My coursework at the MVA master's was focused on the following topics:

-* __Machine Learning for Time Series__ :
-Provides an overview of ML techniques to study time series, in different tasks such as pattern extraction and recognition, anomaly detection, prediction, interpolation etc.
+* __Machine Learning for Time Series__: Provides an overview of ML techniques to study time series, in different tasks such as pattern extraction and recognition, anomaly detection, prediction, interpolation etc., taught by [Laurent Oudre](https://www.laurentoudre.fr/).

 * __Computational Statistics__ :
 Covers advanced statistical computation techniques such as Monte Carlo methods, MCMC (Metropolis-Hastings, Gibbs sampling), expectation-maximization (EM) etc.